oceanprotocol-archive/dev-ocean/README.md

 The main objective of the Ocean Engineering practice is:

-* Simplify what we do, we should avoid reinventing the wheel.
+* Simplify what we do to avoid reinventing the wheel.
 * Promote the quality and security.
 * Communicate better what we do and why we are doing it.
 Our community needs information.
 * Be more effective, make a better use of our time.